CSCphilip/brilliantwear/README.md

 TODO: Add text and images of pages.

 ## Products on the website
 The products on the webiste are not real.
-All of the product images have been taken from Unsplash which has this [license](https://unsplash.com/license) and can be used without any permissions.
+All of the product images have been taken from Unsplash which has this <a href="https://unsplash.com/license" target="_blank">license</a> and can be used without any permissions.
 The product brand names have been made up.

 ## Copyright notes